angular/angular/packages/core/src/render3/I18n_ICU.md

   of {$count}
 </div>
 ```

+// TODO: add example of what the generated template will look like.

 The instructions would be:
 - get `firstChild` of the wrapper (the div that we use to generate the DOM with `innerHTML`)